Softball finishes season at 26-24 overall with 16 wins in final 20 games

-In her seven seasons on the UMass staff, The Minutewomen have a cumulative record of 249-104-2 (.704), winning the Atlantic 10 Championship and advancing to the NCAA Tournament five times each.
+In her eight seasons on the UMass staff, The Minutewomen have a cumulative record of 343-158-4 (.704), winning the Atlantic 10 Championship and advancing to the NCAA Tournament five times each.
 In Stefanoni's four years as a player, UMass went 151-64-1 (.715) with three A-10 Championships, four NCAA Tournament appearances, including a Super Regional berth in 2006.
-She has been a part of the program for nine years, being a part of 344 victories.
+She has been a part of the program for the last 12 years and 494 victories.

-Working with the UMass outfielders for the last seven seasons, Stefanoni has coached 13 Atlantic 10 All-Conference outfielders and back-to-back Conference Players of the Year in Carly Normandin (2009) and Katie Bettencourt (2010).
+Working with the UMass outfielders from 2007-13, Stefanoni coached 13 Atlantic 10 All-Conference outfielders and back-to-back Conference Players of the Year in Carly Normandin (2009) and Katie Bettencourt (2010).
 Normandin was a 2009 NFCA All-American and, along with Lauren Proctor, each earned three All-Conference nods.

 Stefanoni's work with slap hitters has also yielded two of the best in program history - Candice Molinari and Cyndil Matthew.